 The price of our securities may fluctuate significantly due to the market's reaction to the perceived or actual condition of the Company's business, and general market and economic conditions.
 An active trading market for our securities may never develop or, if developed, it may not be sustained.
 In addition, the price of our securities can vary due to general economic conditions and forecasts, our general business condition and the release of our financial reports.
-Additionally, if our securities are not listed on, or become delisted from, Nasdaq for any reason, and are quoted on the OTC Bulletin Board, an inter-dealer automated quotation system for equity securities that is not a national securities exchange, the liquidity and price of our securities unless a market can be established or sustained.
+Additionally, if our securities are not listed on, or become delisted from, Nasdaq for any reason, and are quoted on the OTC Bulletin Board, an inter-dealer automated quotation system for equity securities that is not a national securities exchange, the liquidity and price of our securities may be more limited than if we were quoted or listed on Nasdaq or another national securities exchange.
+You may be unable to sell your securities unless a market can be established or sustained.